 Adjunct professor of biochemistry and biophysics, University of California, San Francisco

 Dr. Schekman has studied how cells transport proteins from their site of synthesis in the endoplasmic reticulum to their various ultimate destinations inside or outside the cell, using membrane vesicles as a vehicle.
 His research has involved yeast as a model organism.
-Additionally, Dr. Geave’s work has harnessed the power of yeast genetics to understand this fundamental biological process of intracellular vesicular trafficking.
+Additionally, Dr. Schekman’s work has harnessed the power of yeast genetics to understand this fundamental biological process of intracellular vesicular trafficking.

 Closing Keynote: Thursday, May 2, 2019